MUmairAB/MUmairAB.github.io/_pages/about.md

   * Co-supervised and mentored students on their Final Year Research Theses, and promoted a culture of research and innovation in the university.
   * Founded and mentored the IEEE Electronics Club, a vibrant platform for student growth through the organization of technical workshops, hackathons, and coding competitions.
   * Overhauled the lab manuals to align with the outcome-based education (OBE) framework.

+# 🎖 Honors and Awards
+- Recognized with **2 Gold Medals** (Spring 2017, Fall 2014), **1 Silver Medal** (Spring 2015), and **2 Bronze Medals** (Fall 2016, Fall 2017), for consistently ranking at the top of my class and demonstrating academic excellence in semester results at NUCES-FAST University.
+- Honored with the prestigious [Dean's List of Honors](https://www.nu.edu.pk/Campus/Chiniot-Faisalabad/DeanLists) award five times (Spring 2018, Fall 2017, Spring 2017, Fall 2016, Fall 2014) in the recognition of my exceptional academic performance at NUCES-FAST University.
+- Served as Host and Chair of the Editorial Board for the esteemed [IEEE Student Branch](https://cfd.nu.edu.pk/societies/ieee-student-branch/) at NUCES-FAST University, where I led the editorial direction of key publications, and hosted a range of tehnical and social events.
+- Volunteered as an instructor, teaching C++ programming to underprivileged students at [SOS Children's Village](https://www.sos.org.pk/Faisalabad), Pakistan, with valuable coding skills and an opportunity to build a brighter future through technology.